What To Include In Your Life Coaching Intake Form

 • What obstacles have you encountered?

-• In the past, what steps did you take towards your goal?
+• In the past, what steps did you take toward your goal?
 What did you learn from this?

 • Who has supported you during this process?